 Video projects are pretty varied.
 Sometimes you show up with a little idea of what you want to shoot and allow the location and subject matter to direct you.
 Sometimes, however, you have to plan every shot out ahead of time.
 This was one of those times.
 With Paige from the Jackson Convention and Visitors Bureau, we planned out every shot of this video.
-Part of the reason this was so important had to do with the goal.
+Part of the reason this was so important was the goal.
 We used motion tracking to display statistics in places all over the Jackson area.

 Three great examples of this:

 1. At the Old Country Store, we used the practical effect of shaped mashed potatoes (Sculpted by JXNTNWKND Host Paige Keith) in combination with digital effects to leave words on the table.2.
-At Comeunity Cafe we used the practical effect of a hand-lettered (Hand lettered by Renae Adelsberger) number with a digitally placed explanation for clarity.
+At ComeUnity Cafe, we used the practical effect of a hand-lettered (Hand lettered by Renae Adelsberger) number with a digitally placed explanation for clarity.
 This was done to match the style of the menu used by Comeunity Cafe.3.
 At Rusty’s TV and Movie Car Museum, we were able to use the existing number of the General Lee to illustrate a point with digital words next to it.

 Here is the video: